damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 especially useful for coders and programmers who contribute to each other's work.
 Anyone with internet access can use it for free - no credit cards required, ever!

-Check it out the [main advantages of using GitLab.com](https://about.gitlab.com/gitlab-com/)!
+Check it out the [main advantages of using GitLab.com](https://about.gitlab.com/gitlab-com/).

-[Creating an account on GitLab.com][4] couldn't be easier!
+[Creating an account on GitLab.com][4] couldn't be easier.
 You'll only need internet access, an e-mail account and a username.

 <a name="GitLab-Pages"></a>